Geometric noise spectrum in interferometers: Introduction

 Turning the VZ effect into an observable is a challenge that requires a phenomenological model.
-One such model was introduced in \cite{li_interferometer_2023, zurekVacuumFluctuationsQuantum2022} as an effective description of gravitational backreaction effects on the time delay measured in interferometers.
+One such model was introduced in \cite{li_interferometer_2023, Zurek:2020ukz} as an effective description of gravitational backreaction effects on the time delay measured in interferometers.
 In this model, the UV divergences to be regulated are expected to manifest as a breakdown of the semiclassical consistency criterion: quantum fluctuations of the metric fail to remain small compared to their expectation values, or simply diverge.
-Whether this criterion is satisfied for interferometric observables has not yet been explicitly established.
-Understanding under which condition the semiclassicality condition of energy-fluctuation is violated is a central tenet of stochastic gravity, which extends semiclassical gravity by incorporating fluctuations of the stress-energy tensor \cite{Kuo:1993if,huStochasticGravityTheory2008, Hu:2020luk, hu_induced_2004, martin_stochastic_2000, Calzetta:1993qe, verdaguerStochasticGravitySemiclassical2007, perez-nadalStressTensorFluctuations2010, , calzettaStochasticSemiclassicalCosmological1997, Cho:2021gvg, ford_quantum_2022}.
+Whether this criterion is satisfied for interferometric observables is crucial to establish.
+Energy backreaction providing a mechanism connecting UV and IR physics has already appeared in \cite{Afshordi:2015iza, Afshordi:2017scc} with potential consequences for interferometer noise as well \cite{Afshordi:2019xbz}.
+This further emphasizes the need for a rigorous account of quantum fluctuations in the context of specific observables.
+Understanding under which condition the semiclassicality criterion of energy-fluctuation is violated is a central tenet of stochastic gravity, which extends semiclassical gravity by incorporating fluctuations of the stress-energy tensor \cite{Kuo:1993if,Hu:2008rga, Hu:2020luk, hu_induced_2004, martin_stochastic_2000, Calzetta:1993qe, Verdaguer:2006iy, Perez-Nadal:2009jcz, Calzetta:1997rf, Cho:2021gvg, ford_quantum_2022}.

 In this work, we present and analyze a gauge-invariant geometric observable: the power spectral density of interferometric time-delay fluctuations.
-Our work is closely related to the work of Carney et al. \cite{carney_response_2024}.
+Our work is closely related to the work of Carney et al. \cite{Carney:2024wnp}.
 We focus on linear perturbations where the metric fluctuations are decomposed into intrinsic graviton modes and fluctuations induced by the backreaction of stress-energy.
 We characterize the state-dependence of the noise spectrum associated with intrinsic graviton fluctuations and assess their detectability.
 For the response induced by backreaction, we compute the interferometric response to vacuum stress-energy fluctuations and analyze the resulting UV behavior.